 - EQ Bank Savings Plus Account

-- Motusbank Savings Account
+- Implicity Financial High-Interest Savings Account

-- Alterna Bank High-interest eSavings Account
+- Alterna Bank Savings Plus Account

 - Manulife Bank of Canada Advantage Account

-- Oaken Financial High-interest Savings Account
+- MAXA Financial High-Interest Savings Account

-- Implicity Financial High-interest Savings Account
+- Tangerine High-interest Savings Account

-- Simplii Financial High-interest Savings Account
+- TD Bank High-interest Savings Account

-- Scotiabank High-interest Savings Account
+- RBC High-interest Savings Account

 - DUCA Earn More Savings Account

-EQ Bank Savings Plus Account
+1. EQ Bank Savings Plus Account

-No minimum deposit is required and the account is free.
+No minimum deposit is required, and the account is free to open and use.
 EQ provides unlimited Interac e-transfers and internal transfers.
-An EQ Bank Savings Plus Account doesn’t come with a debit card, as the bank operates online and only offers various savings accounts.
+An EQ Bank Savings Plus Account doesn’t come with a physical debit card, as the bank operates online only and specializes in various savings accounts.